evkx/evkx.github.io/content/technology/windows/_index.md

 Most EVs have two wipers, but large evs like Hummer EVs have three.

-{{< sitefigure thumb="technology/windows/wipers_1_st.jpg" title="Hummer EV with three wiper blades" >}}
+{{< sitefiguresized thumb="technology/windows/wipers_1_st.jpg" width="2612" height="1410" title="Hummer EV with three wiper blades" >}}

 The speed of the wipers can be adjusted, and most vehicles also have a windscreen washer system that sprays water or antifreeze fluid to help clean the glass.

 Typical the wipers are controlled by a stalks, but some is only controlled by screen input.

 Many Evs have rain sensors that detect the amount of moisture on the windshield.

 ### Heating